artefactual/atom-docs/user-manual/import-export/csv-validation.rst

 Another possible formatting issue is the use of unexpected string delimiter characters in the CSV.
-Since commas can regularly appear in user-input metadata added to a CSV, many spreadsheet applications will use a string delimter to encapsulate cell values and ensure that inline commas are not mistaken for separators.
+Since commas can regularly appear in user-input metadata added to a CSV, many spreadsheet applications will use a string delimiter to encapsulate cell values and ensure that inline commas are not mistaken for separators.
 AtoM expects double quotations (``"``) to be used around user text as the string delimiter - but again, this may depend on the settings of your spreadsheet application, and the use of a different string